Rahulkamble01/tshell/Readme.md

 6. Open MySql Workbench and check if tShell Schema is there.
 7. Check if tables are present.

-# To Start with the tShell Services Part
+#  Start with the tShell Services Part
-### To Get your tShell project in Eclipse
+### Get your tShell project in Eclipse
 1. Open your Eclipse
 2. Select the workspace where you want to work for tShell project.
 3. Inside Eclipse go to File -> Open projects from File System...